 - Create, delete, rename, preview, and edit files and folders. - Upload and download files and folders. - Create multiple users with their own directories.
 Each user can have a distinctive directory to keep his or her data. - We can use it either as a standalone application or a middleware. - Web-based. - Cross-platform.
 Works well on GNU/Linux, Windows and Mac OS X.

-The following are three screenshots to show what is possible for such use cases.
+FIGs 7, 8, and 9 show what is possible for such use cases.
 It is done with freeware.

 FIG. 7 The login page